trifectatechfoundation/teach-rs/slides/B-application-programming.md

 # Learning objectives
 <!-- List this module's learning objectives -->

+- Work with `crete` dependencies
+- Create a nice API for your crate
+- Test and benchmark your code

+**During tutorial:**
+- Divide your code into logical parts with modules
+- Use common crates
 - Set up your own Rust application and library
-- Divide your code into logical parts with modules
-- Create a nice API
-- Test and benchmark your code
-- Use common crates (tutorial)

 ---
 layout: cover